1. What is a wireless sensor network?

 Measurement node power consumption depends on a variety of factors including sampling interval, temperature, network topology, RF environment, and whether or not the node behavior has been customized with the NI LabVIEW WSN Module.
-National Instruments has found that with a one-minute sample interval at 25 C, typical battery lifetime is greater than 2 years.
+NI has found that with a one-minute sample interval at 25 C, typical battery lifetime is greater than 2 years.

 See below for more information on how to use the LabVIEW WSN Module to maximize power efficiency.

 11. How many nodes can connect to a single gateway?

 Creating a reliable network topology is a very important aspect in building your WSN system.
 You should carefully consider network topologies and data communication paths when setting up a WSN system.

 To ensure maximum network reliability, NI suggest that you adhere to the following criteria:

 - Without the use of router nodes, no more than 8 end nodes can connect directly to a single gateway

 - Using router nodes, each gateway can connect to a maximum of 36 total nodes (routers + end nodes combined)

 - No more than 8 end nodes can connect to a single router node

 - Each end node should be no more than 3 hops away from the gateway